-Beginning Fall 2012, The Housing & Residence Life Office began offering open gender housing to increase inclusivity, to support the college’s non-discrimination policy regarding housing assignments and to respect the diversity within gender, sex and sexuality.
+Beginning Fall 2012, Bates began offering open gender housing to increase inclusivity, to support the college’s non-discrimination policy regarding housing assignments, and to respect the diversity within gender, sex and sexuality.

 Open gender housing is now available for all upperclass students (sophomores, juniors, and seniors).
 It allows students to pick a roommate or roommates based upon compatibility, without the constraints of biological sex or gender identity.
 Stillman and Herrick will remain all-female and all-male housing options respectively.

-Sex designations have been removed from all upperclass rooms on campus and students are now required to verify their gender on the Garnet Gateway.
+Gender designations have been removed from all upperclass rooms on campus, and students are now required to verify their gender on the Garnet Gateway.
 The gender designation will be used to ensure all houses and floors in larger residence halls are filled to an approximate of 55 percent maximum of any one gender, but the remainder of the lottery process works exactly the same.

 Students must fill the chosen room or suite to full capacity.
 In the event of a student going abroad or taking a leave, students would be required to identify a new roommate (of any gender) to fill the vacancy.
 Residence Life reserves the right to assign any student to the vacancy or relocate the remaining residents.

 Some campus locations have gender-neutral bathrooms associated with them, and some do not.
 Students should factor this into their housing decision.